-Best practices from sample HOA pet policies.If your community wants to ban pets outright, your community’s pet policy should be purposeful but not unreasonably restrictive.
-For example, requiring pet owners to properly clean up and dispose of pet waste would be a reasonable provision.
-(Most cities and towns have so-called “pooper-scooper” ordinances.)
+Best practices from sample HOA pet policies.If your community wants to be welcoming and inclusive, they should have a pet policy that is reasonable and not prohibitively restrictive.
+For instance, requiring pet owners in the area to pick up after their pet to prevent any messes or harm on local property would make sense.
+In fact, most cities and towns do enforce a "pooper scooper" ordinance.
 It would also be appropriate to fine residents who don’t comply with the policy.
 If your community does not currently have a pet policy in place, or if your board members think it might be time to update it, survey your residents to find out what is important to them.

-As with all HOA policies, your board should be consistent and fair when it comes to enforcing your community’s pet policy.
+Enforce your pet policy fairly.As with all sample HOA pet policies, your board should be consistent and fair when it comes to enforcing your community’s pet policy before voting a policy into action.
 For the most part, pet owners want to be good neighbors and will do their best to keep their pets under control.
 But what if a resident’s pet becomes a problem?
 If your HOA is professionally managed, ask your community manager or another staff member to speak with the pet owner.
 Ideally, this should be a friendly, face-to-face conversation.
 Sometimes, pet owners simply need to be made aware of their pet’s behavior or reminded of the policy.
 However, you may need to issue a written violation notice if a resident ignores this friendly reminder or is a repeat offender.
 The notice should be accompanied by a copy of the policy, as well as the penalties for violating it.
 Still having issues with a particular pet owner?
 In that case, speak with your community manager and with your HOA’s attorney to determine whether legal action would be appropriate.

-Of course pet policies should apply to everyone equally, but there may be times when exceptions are necessary.
-For example, if the HOA decides to become a no-pet community, you may want to “grandfather” in those residents who already have pets.
-Be sure that such exceptions are explained clearly to avoid any backlash.
+Know when to bend the rules.The policy should apply to everyone equally, but there may be times when exceptions are necessary.
+For example, if the HOA decides that they don't want pets in their community, you might want to exempt those residents who already have them to avoid any problems with this decision.
+Be sure that such exceptions are explained clearly in sample HOA pet policies before making a decision to avoid any backlash.